ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 _This is my life._

-And this is undeniably my golden age.
+And this is my golden age.

 ***